 - 1854: Slavery was abolished but many slaves kept working in the hacienda.

-- 1879: The last heir of hacienda, San Jose, was killed by one of the slaves during the “War of the Pacific” time.
+- 1879: The last heir of hacienda, San Jose, was killed by one of the slaves during the “War of the Pacific”.

-- 1913: The hacienda was on sale and the Cilloniz family became the new owners
+- 1913: The hacienda was put on sale and the Cilloniz family became the new owners

-- 1960: Since then, Angela Cilloniz became the former owner of the hacienda
+- 1960: Since then, Angela Cilloniz became the owner of the hacienda

 - 1970: Hacienda San jose was declared as a Cultural Heritage by INC (Cultural National Institute)